salvatoreLbr/storing-key/README.md

-Python code for storing secrets in a SQLite database.
+Python code for storing secrets in a SQLite database using a simple front-end build in FastAPI.

-The code has a group command cli: storing_key.
+For running code follow this step:
+- Download repo
+- Move on repo with a cmd line program and execute following commands:
+    - poetry install
+    - poetry shell
+    - uvicorn src.storing_key.main:app --port 5000